Aging & Health A to Z

 Doses of levothyroxine that are too high can cause side effects such as:

 - Difficulty sleeping

 - Heart palpitations

 Tell your healthcare provider if you have any of these symptoms after you start taking the medication.
 If necessary, he or she may prescribe a lower dose of levothyroxine.

-Because levothyroxine can interact with certain medications, supplements, and foods, you should let your healthcare professional know if you start or stop taking these medications or supplements, or change your diet significantly.
+Because levothyroxine can interact with certain medications, supplements, and foods, you should let your healthcare provider know if you start or stop taking these medications or supplements, or if you change your diet significantly.

 Never skip doses of the drug or stop taking it because you feel better.
 If you do, your symptoms will return.

-After getting treatment for thyroid cancer you will need to be monitored for recurrence of the disease for many years.
-Your healthcare professional will determine which monitoring tests to use, and how often, based on the type of tumor or tumors you had.
+After getting treatment for thyroid cancer, you will need to be monitored for recurrence of the disease for many years.
+Your healthcare provider will determine which monitoring tests to use, and how often, based on the type of tumor or tumors you had.

 Posted: March 2012